Form-based code

 A Form-Based Code (FBC) is a means of regulating land development to achieve a specific urban form.
 Form-Based Codes foster predictable built results and a high-quality public realm by using physical form (rather than separation of uses) as the organizing principle, with less focus on land use, through municipal regulations.
+Considering the relationship of buildings to the streetscape, allowing for cohesive, walk-accessible, and economically productive neighbourhoods.
 An FBC is a regulation, not a mere guideline, adopted into city, town, or county law and offers a powerful alternative to conventional zoning regulation.
+This streamlines land development projects by reducing bureaucratic barriers and fostering organic growth that evolves alongside community needs that is more responsive.

+Rooted in established urban design principles that prioritize human-scale environments, pedestrian accessibility, and efficient land use.
+By focusing on the spatial relationships between buildings, streets, and public spaces rather than rigid land-use classifications, Form-Based zoning fosters vibrant, walkable communities.
+This approach aligns with key urban planning concepts such as New Urbanism, Transit-Oriented Development (TOD), and the 15-minute city model, all of which emphasize Mixed-Use neighbourhoods, active transportation, and reduced car-dependency.
+Cities adopting Form-Based codes often see a significant improvement to their street connectivity, more efficient use of public infrastructure, and more accessible city due to the seamless integration of commercial, residential, and civic spaces.

 Form-Based Codes are a new response to the modern challenges of urban sprawl, deterioration of historic neighborhoods, and neglect of pedestrian safety in new development.
 Tradition has declined as a guide to development patterns, and the widespread adoption by cities of single-use zoning regulations has discouraged compact, walkable urbanism.
 Form-Based Codes are a tool to address these deficiencies, and to provide local governments the regulatory means to achieve development objectives with greater certainty.